svcaf/2025-AI4Legislation-Public/README.md

 A public rep of 2025's AI4Legislation competition.
 We publish latest information here.

 ## About SVCAF
-The **Silicon Valley Chinese Association Foundation (SVCAF)** is a non-profit organization dedicated to promoting civic engagement, political participation, and legal education within Chinese-American communities in Silicon Valley and beyond.
+Founded in 2014, the **Silicon Valley Chinese Association Foundation (SVCAF)** is a non-profit organization dedicated to promoting civic engagement, political participation, and legal education within Chinese-American communities in Silicon Valley and beyond.
 Through initiatives like AI4Legislation, SVCAF aims to foster innovation and collaboration in using AI for legislative and civic processes.

 ## Motivation and Scope
 The **AI4Legislation 2025** competition seeks to inspire individuals and teams to explore how **artificial intelligence** can enhance legislative processes, policy analysis, and civic engagement.
 Participants are encouraged to develop AI-powered solutions that address challenges in lawmaking, legal interpretation, public policy transparency, and citizen participation in governance.